 If you have tried all the steps above and your Gmail is still not working on your iPhone, try to remove your Gmail account and add it back again.
 This is like the modern version of unplugging and plugging it back in.
 It will refresh your account’s connection to the server and may resolve the problem.

-Here’s how to remove using Gmail account on your iPhone:
+Here’s how to remove a Gmail account on your iPhone:

 - Open your Gmail app.